ibexa/documentation-user/docs/content_management/content_versions.md

 - by the [autosave](#autosave) feature
 - by reviewers, as part of the [editorial workflow](workflow_management/editorial_workflow.md)
-- by editors, when they close a content item's editing screen after making changes, without publishing them
+- by editors, when they close a content item's editing screen after making changes, but without publishing them

-For more information about working with content item versions, see [Working with versions](work_with_versions.md).
+For more information, see [Work with versions](work_with_versions.md).

 #### Autosave